Mechanical Ventilator Basics For Nurses

 2. Assist/control (Triggered) mechanical ventilation

-The ventilator will respond to the patient triggering of breath with either a pre-set tidal volume or a pre-set level of the pressure support level.
+The ventilator will respond to the patient’s triggering of breath with either a pre-set tidal volume or a pre-set level of the pressure support level.

-In this ventilation, the ventilator will assist all patient’s effort of breathing, if the patient is not taking the breath, the ventilator will deliver the breath.
+In this ventilation, the ventilator will assist all patient’s effort of breathing, if the patient is not taking a breath, the ventilator will deliver the breath.

 Pressure Support Ventilation or PSV mode